Beee4life/action-logger/README.md

 The default value for generator is `Shortcode`.

-You can override the default values with 3 variables.
+You can override the default message with a variable.

-- message
-- action
-- generator

-There's only 1 exception.
-You can't use a " (double quotes) in your message, because a shortcode variable is 'enclosed' by double quotes.
-If you would use one, the shortcode will think the message ends there.

 This is defined as this: